evert/evert.github.com/_posts/2022/2022-09-13-bun-curveball-framework.md

-This made it very easy to create a lambda integration in the past; instead of mapping to Node's Request and Response types, All I needed was simple mapping function for Lambdas dea of what a request and response looks like.
+This made it very easy to create a lambda integration in the past; instead of mapping to Node's Request and Response types, All I needed was simple mapping function for Lambdas idea of what a request and response looks like.

 To get Express to run on AWS Lambda the Node `http` stack needs to be emulated, or a full-blown HTTP/TCP server needs to be started and proxied to.
 Each of these